-Plus500 can be defined as an intelligent negotiation platform, since it allows you to move easily whether you have experience, or if you are using it for the very first time.
+Plus500 can be defined as an intelligent trading platform, since it allows you to move easily whether you are experienced, or an absolute beginner.

 This is thanks to its graphical interface, which allows you to use the platform quickly and intuitively.
 Clarity and speed are very important in trading.

 Plus500 offers both these features.
-Clarity is obtained without too many buttons or links.
+Clarity is obtained with the few buttons that are intuitive to use.

-Speed is instead obtained by the speed of the servers and the layout of the platform, which allows you to find and open a position on any instrument in just a few seconds.
+Speed is related to the speed of the servers and the layout of the platform, which allows you to find and open a position on any instrument in just a few seconds.